isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2015-12-01-post-biblioasia-oct-dec-2015.md

 layout: post
 title: BiblioAsia Oct-Dec 2015
 date: 2015-10-01T00:00:00.000Z
-breadcrumb: "Oct-Dec 2015"
+breadcrumb: Oct-Dec 2015
 permalink: /vol-11/issue-3/oct-dec-2015/
 ---

-<img src="/images/Vol-11-issue-3/Vol11_Iss3.jpg">

 Opium-smoking, gambling, prostitution and triad activities were common in Singapore in the 19th and early 20th centuries.
 In this issue, we examine the seedy side of Singapore’s past through the lens of “Crime, Vice & Punishment”.

+<img src="/images/Vol-11-issue-3/Vol11_Iss3.jpg">

 [Director’s Note](/vol-11/issue-3/oct-dec-2015/director-note)